JCoreMS/AVDAlerts/README.md

 ## Prerequisites

+**NOTE**
+Currently it is required to input ANF and Azure storage resource IDs.
+This will be addressed at a later time.
+To ensure deployment simply add an example resource ID in either that you do not currently have resources to ensure deployment of remaining resources.

 An AVD deployment and the Owner Role on the Subscription containing the AVD resources, VMs and Storage.
 You must have also pre-configured the AVD Insights as it will enable diagnostic logging for the Host Pools and associated VMs in which the alerts rely on.

 ## What's deployed to my Subscription?